kpn-dsh/dsh-api/dsh-api/README.md

 ## Changelog

-See DSH_SDK [CHANGELOG.md](dsh_sdk/CHANGELOG.md) for all changes per version for SDK.
+See [CHANGELOG.md](../CHANGELOG.md) for all changes per version.

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute to this project.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for more information on how to contribute to this project.

 ## License

-See [LICENSE](LICENSE) for more information on the license for this project.
+See [LICENSE](../LICENSE.md) for more information on the license for this project.

 ## Security

-See [SECURITY.md](SECURITY.md) for more information on the security policy for this project.
+See [SECURITY.md](../SECURITY.md) for more information on the security policy for this project.

 ---
 _Copyright (c) Koninklijke KPN N.V._